-- Exercise – I know we all work long hours, but you don’t have to go to a gym to be physically active.
+- Exercise – You may think you need to squeeze in gym time to exercise, but you don’t have to go to a gym to be physically active.
 Moderate physical activity can help raise HDL cholesterol.
-Try simple tasks like taking a quick walk around the office a few times a day, parking farther away from the office, taking the stairs, or finding an exercise buddy!
+Try simple tasks like taking a quick walk around the office a few times a day, parking farther away, taking the stairs, or finding an exercise buddy!

-Focus on reducing or eliminating these foods and habits for healthy cholesterol levels:
+Reduce or eliminate these foods and habits for healthy cholesterol levels:

 - Reduce saturated fats – These are found in butter, cheese, red meat and other animal-based foods.

 - Eliminate trans fats – Trans fats are unsaturated fats that have been modified by hydrogenation.
 The United States banned food companies from using trans fats, but they are allowed to round down if the amount of trans fat per serving is less than 0.5g.
 This means that they can claim there is 0g of trans fats in the product, which may not technically be true.
 Always look at the product label for ingredients such as “hydrogenated” or “partially hydrogenated” oil.
 If it contains this, it has trans fat.
 These can still add up quickly if you are not careful to avoid them.
 Also avoid prepackaged baked goods, fast foods, some frozen pizzas, and non-dairy coffee creamers.